isabelle-galleberg/Microservice-todo-list/README.md

 **Data flow:**
 1. Users interact with the Svelte frontend.
-2. Requests go through the Expressed services.
+2. Requests go through the Express.js services.
-3. Any data operation will then be persisted or retrieved from MongoDB.
+3. Any data operation will then be persisted or retrieved from the database service.

 The complete architecture of this implementation is as follows: